maxberger/SkiffOS/configs/starfive/README.md

 You may need to flash uboot and opensbi according to the instructions on the starfive2 site.

+TODO: This works for board 1.3.1, if you have version 1.2 please update BR2_LINUX_KERNEL_INTREE_DTS_NAME in config/starvive/visionfive2/buildroot/dts

 ## Board Compatibility

 There are specific packages tuned to each model.
 The boards are all actively